Studying prisoners can use computers in cells

-In a groundbreaking judgment for studying prisoners, the Supreme Court of Appeal ruled that prisoners can use their personal laptop ‒ minus a modem ‒ in their cells to study.
+A groundbreaking judgment for studying prisoners, the Supreme Court of Appeal ruled they can use their personal laptop ‒ minus a modem ‒ in their cells to study.

 The SCA ordered that within 12 months from the date of the order, the Department of Correctional Services must, after consultation with the Judicial Inspectorate for Correctional Services, prepare and promulgate a revised policy for correctional centres permitting the use of personal computers in cells for study purposes.